masosi/Flask-SubscriptionFlags/README.md

 ===================

 This is a Flask extension that adds subscription-based flagging to your applications.
 This lets you turn parts of your site on or off based on a user's subscription.
-This is modified from Flask FeatureFlags to handle company_id field for looking up company subscriptions
+This is modified from Flask FeatureFlags to handle company_id field of the flask_login current_user for looking up company subscriptions.

 Docs
 ====